x37v/webpage/_posts/2016-02-10-futel_installation.markdown

 desk phone, but then Karl/Elijah hooked me up with this really nice courtesy phone, so I went with that.

-The phone enclosure almost entirely reclaimed wood from my fence/yard refuse, plus a piece of free roofing I got from a bar.
+The phone enclosure is made of reclaimed wood from my fence, some yard refuse, and a piece of free roofing I got from a bar.
 I build a small light out of some spare LEDs I had and some frosted plastic that a friend left over at my place.
 I think the enclosure has a somewhat outhouse or chicken-coop look to it, which I'm pretty into.